DrGrafil/NISTConst/README.md

 - Brining tau particle and triton notation inline with other particles.
 - Renamed PlanckMassInGeV to PlanckMassInGeVpercSquared.
 - Replaced lambdabar with lambda/2pi in documentation.
+- Added radians to units for gyromagnetic ratios.

 #### Fixes:
 - Fixed issue when compiling with NISTCONST_UNCERTAINTY defined.
-- Fixed uncertainty constant names for: electronVolt
+- Fixed uncertainty constant names for: electronVolt.
-- Fixed error in name of NewtonianConstantOfGravitationOverhbarc
+- Fixed error in name of NewtonianConstantOfGravitationOverhbarc.
-- Fixed misspelling of tesla in few places
+- Fixed misspelling of tesla in few places.

 ---

 ### [NISTConst 0.7.0](https://github.com/Metex/NISTConst/tree/0.7.0)
 #### Features:
 - All NIST constants and uncertainties are now included.
 - Passes compile check.

----